Kiks4000/Kiks4000/README.md

 - 👋 Hi, I’m @Kiks4000
 - 👀 I’m interested in manga, japan, anime, code, tech
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning HTML, CSS, PHP, JS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me kiksrichard on instagram
+- 📫 How to reach me kiksrichard on instagram or my SoloLearn profile https://www.sololearn.com/profile/24874571

 <!---
 Kiks4000/Kiks4000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.